Mouna-02/Auto-Workshops/CAN/README.md

 - The speed is limited to 100Km/h.
 Can you move the needle on the speedometer above this limit ?
 - Can you get the VIN of the car ?
 - A sensor triggers the lights by night.
 Can you override it ?
-- The diag tool run a "Routine Control" command.
-A second command is hidden, can you find it ?
-- Can you resolve the "Security Access" challenge of the 0x03 "Diagnostic Session Control"?

 ## Compiling